ealtintas/my-time/README.md

 ...
 ```

-You may also use it in your own scripts to refer to time infromation.
+You may also use it in your own scripts to refer to time information in a cleaner way than 'date +FORMAT'.

 ## Usage